• Skip to primary navigation

 • 120 g Plain or Chappati Flour

-• 1 tsp Cumin Seeds Optional - lightly toast before adding to the flour
+• 1 teaspoon Cumin Seeds Optional - lightly toast before adding to the flour

 • Boiling Water